Apollonia Poilâne: Involvement with family business

 Asked as a child what she would like to be when she grew up, she responded “Why not be a baker in the morning and an architect the afternoon?”
 Poilâne grew up playing and working in her mother's workshop and the family's bakery.
 As a child, Poilâne's spending money came from working at the historic bakery.
 She formally began working in the family bakery at 16 years old, when Apollonia Poilâne began her apprenticeship as a baker in the bakery's 9-month bakers apprenticeship program.
 Poilâne's bread baking is known for its physical nature, which relies on the baker to utilize all of their senses and body as the tools.
 For their sourdough, only mechanical materials are used in the baking process eschewing the use of thermometers or refrigeration – save for use of an electric mixer designed to mimic the human arm movement.

-At age 18, on October 31, 2002, Apollonia Poilâne's parents were killed in a helicopter crash.
+When Apollonia Poilâne was 18, on October 31, 2002, her parents were killed in a helicopter crash.
 The next morning, the precocious Poilâne entered the bakery and sat behind her father's former business desk, assuming the head of the family business at the age of 18.
 At the time, Poilâne was already a 13 million euro/year business with three bakeries in Paris, one location in London, and an e-commerce website that had existed since 1997.
-It accounted between 1-2.5% of bread found in Paris and its surrounding areas restaurants as well as being a supplier to the Elysée Presidential Palace.
+It accounted between 1 and 2.5% of bread found in Paris and its surrounding areas restaurants as well as being a supplier to the Palace Elysée the Presidential Palace.

 In 2019, she published Poilâne: The Secrets of the World-Famous Bread Bakery (ISBN 978-1328810786), which includes recipes for several of the bakery's breads and pastries.